Audience Segmentation in Digital Marketing

 - Your social content misses emotional triggers

-- Your offers hit people who aren't ready (or have already bought)
+- Your offers hit people who aren't ready—or already bought

 With segmentation: